Tour 360 Contacts

 As such, Suppliers must (and must take steps to ensure their Workers):

-• Inform BAT of any situation that is, or may be seen as, an actual or potential conflict of interest as soon as the conflict arises, and to disclose how it is being managed
+- Inform the Group of any situation that is, or may be seen as, an actual or potential conflict of interest as soon as the conflict arises, and to disclose how it is being managed.

 These provisions are not intended to prevent Suppliers dealing with BAT competitors where it is legitimate and appropriate for them to do so.